Bitter Moon: Plot

 Leaving Oscar's cabin, Nigel meets Mimi and they kiss.
 Afterwards, he finds Fiona in the bar flirting with a young man.
 She warns Nigel not to stray too far, and that anything he can do, she can do better.
 Nigel goes to Oscar, who continues his narration.
 After two years of parties and one-night stands, he drunkenly stepped in front of a vehicle by accident.
 To his surprise, Mimi came to visit him in the hospital where he was recovering from minor injuries and a fractured femur.
 Mimi shook hands with him, then pulled him out of his bed and left him hanging in his traction device, leaving him paraplegic.
 Oscar had no choice but to let Mimi move in with him again and take care of him.
 She revelled in dominating and humiliating him, seducing men in front of him.
 When Oscar was desperate and wanted to die, she gave him a gun as a birthday present.
 Having experienced highs and lows together, they realised they needed each other and actually got married.

 Nigel clumsily tries to woo Mimi, encouraged and coached by Oscar.
 Things come to a head at the New Year's Eve party, when Fiona catches them dancing together.
 Fiona tells him that Oscar had persuaded her to come to the party.
 She proceeds to dance seductively with Mimi, which culminates in a passionate kiss, cheered on by the other partygoers.
 A stormy sea interrupts the party and the two women leave together.
 Nigel goes outside clutching a bottle of liquor and screams his frustration into the wind and waves.

 Nigel finds Fiona in Oscar's cabin, sleeping naked beside Mimi.
 Oscar claims the women have had sex together.
 Nigel grabs his throat, but Oscar points a gun at him and he backs off.
 Oscar shoots the sleeping Mimi twice, then kills himself.
 While the bodies of Oscar and Mimi are being stretchered off the ship, Nigel and Fiona, shaken, embrace each other.
-Mr Singh encourages his little girl to comfort them.
+Amrita then approaches to bid them farewell, and relays her father's wishes for a Happy New Year before departing.